ArminGEtemad/PolyPyLive/README.md

                                 falling=False)
 ```

-In the next part, you can confing your **real-time visualization** spectrum.
-Meaning, even if you choose 'S2' only
-power spectrum is being shown.
-In the background, however, all the 'S1', 'S2', 'S3' and 'S4' as well as their
-average are being calculated.
-The backend can be chosen according to signalsnap.
-You have to choose a maximum for
-the frequency in $Hz$.
-In this example `f_max=2000` means $2000Hz$.
-If you choose a coherent signal the estimators
-will be moment based.
-In case of `coherent=False` the estimators will be cumulant based.
+In the next step, you can verify your real-time visualization spectrum.
+This means that even if you select 'S2', the power spectrum will be displayed.
+However, in the background, all 'S1', 'S2', 'S3', and 'S4', as well as their averages, are being calculated.
+You can select the backend according to signalsnap.
+You need to specify a maximum frequency in Hz.
+For example, if you set `f_max=2000`, it means 2000Hz.
+If you choose a coherent signal, the estimators will be moment-based.
+If you select `coherent=False`, the estimators will be cumulant-based.
 ```Python
 signal_config = _SignalConfig(signal_choice='S2',
                               backend='cuda',